sergiocampoy/sergiocampoy/README.md

 ### :shipit: About me
 Hi!
-I'm Sergio, I'm a CS student at the University of Granada (UGR)
+I'm Sergio and I'm a computer science student at the University of Granada (UGR).

 ### :floppy_disk: Languages I know and use